Nouvellie/amazon/use.md

 ## Create a security group
 ```
-This one can be used in any instance.
+This can be used in any case, but if the associated vpc is deleted the security group will be deleted as well.
 ```
 * Inbound:
 ```